Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: Analysis methods and results

 \section{Analysis methods and results}

-We employ two analysis methods to investigate the LIV lags in the VHE $\gamma$-ray signals from GRB~221009A.
-Firstly, the cross-correlation function (CCF) is utilized to directly measure the time delays between different energy bands.
-The CCF method avoids any model assumptions regarding the intrinsic temporal or energy distributions of the source.
-Additionally, we apply the maximum likelihood (ML) method to extract energy-dependent arrival delays for the LIV analysis.
-The ML method is somewhat model-dependent, as it requires adopting certain light curve models to describe the combined probability of detecting a set of photons with individual energy arriving at a given time, assuming an energy-dependent time delay induced by LIV effects.
+We utilize two analysis methods to examine the LIV lags in the VHE Gamma-ray signals from GRB 221009A.
+The cross-correlation function (CCF) is employed to directly measure the time delays between different energy bands, while the maximum likelihood (ML) method is adopted to extract energy-dependent arrival time delays.
+These two methods are widely employed in similar LIV studies.